Canadians released after Huawei CFO resolves US charges | Law-Order

 Two Canadians detained in China on spying charges were released from prison and flown out of the country on Friday, Prime Minister Justin Trudeau said, just after a top executive of Chinese communications giant Huawei Technologies reached a deal with the US Justice Department over fraud charges and flew to China.

-The deal was reached as President Joe Biden and Chinese counterpart Xi Jinping have sought to tamp down signs of public tension - even as the world's two dominant economies are at odds on issues as diverse as cybersecurity, climate change, human rights and trade and tariffs.
-Biden said in an address before the UN General Assembly earlier this week that he had no intention of starting a “new Cold War,” while Xi told world leaders that disputes among countries “need to be handled through dialogue and cooperation.”
-“The US Government stands with the international community in welcoming the decision by People's Republic of China authorities to release Canadian citizens Michael Spavor and Michael Kovrig after more than two-and-a-half years of arbitrary detention.
-We are pleased that they are returning home to Canada,” US Secretary of State Antony Blinken said in a statement.
-As part of the deal with Meng, which was disclosed in federal court in Brooklyn, the Justice Department agreed to dismiss the fraud charges against her in December 2022 - exactly four years after her arrest - provided that she complies with certain conditions, including not contesting any of the government's factual allegations.
-The Justice Department also agreed to drop its request that Meng be extradited to the US, which she had vigorously challenged, ending a process that prosecutors said could have persisted for months.
+News of Meng's pending return was a top item on the Chinese internet and state broadcaster CCTV's midday news report, with no mention made of the release of Kovrig and Spavor.
+Foreign Ministry spokesperson Zhao Lijian reposted on social media a report on Meng having left Canada, adding "Welcome home."
+The video was also circulated online of Meng speaking at Vancouver International Airport, saying; "Thank you motherland, thank you to the people of the motherland.
+You have been my greatest pillar of support."
+The deal was reached as President Joe Biden and Chinese counterpart Xi Jinping have sought to tamp down signs of public tension — even as the world's two dominant economies are at odds on issues as diverse as cybersecurity, climate change, human rights, and trade, and tariffs.
+Biden said in an address before the UN General Assembly earlier this week that he had no intention of starting a "new Cold War," while Xi told world leaders that disputes among countries "need to be handled through dialogue and cooperation."
+"The US Government stands with the international community in welcoming the decision by People's Republic of China authorities to release Canadian citizens Michael Spavor and Michael Kovrig after more than two-and-a-half years of arbitrary detention.
+We are pleased that they are returning home to Canada," US Secretary of State Antony Blinken said in a statement.
+As part of the deal with Meng, which was disclosed in federal court in Brooklyn, the Justice Department agreed to dismiss the fraud charges against her in December 2022 — exactly four years after her arrest — provided that she complies with certain conditions, including not contesting any of the government's factual allegations.
+The Justice Department also agreed to drop its request that Meng is extradited to the US, which she had vigorously challenged, ending a process that prosecutors said could have persisted for months.
 After appearing via videoconference for her New York hearing, Meng made a brief court appearance in Vancouver, where she'd been out on bail living in a multimillion-dollar mansion while the two Canadians were held in Chinese prison cells where the lights were kept on 24 hours a day.

-Outside the courtroom, Meng thanked the Canadian government for upholding the rule of law, expressed gratitude to the Canadian people and apologised ''for the inconvenience I caused.”
-“Over the last three years my life has been turned upside down,” she said.
-“It was a disruptive time for me as a mother, a wife and as a company executive.
+Outside the courtroom, Meng thanked the Canadian government for upholding the rule of law, expressed gratitude to the Canadian people, and apologized ''for the inconvenience I caused."
+"Over the last three years my life has been turned upside down," she said.
+"It was a disruptive time for me as a mother, a wife, and as a company executive.
 But I believe every cloud has a silver lining.
-It really was an invaluable experience in my life.
-I will never forget all the good wishes I received.”
+It was an invaluable experience in my life.
+I will never forget all the good wishes I received."
 Shortly afterward, Meng left on an Air China flight for Shenzhen, China, the location of Huawei's headquarters.

 Huawei is the biggest global supplier of network gear for phone and internet companies.
 It has been a symbol of China's progress in becoming a technological world power — and a subject of US security and law enforcement concerns.
 Some analysts say Chinese companies have flouted international rules and norms and stolen technology.